Karen Jeffries, the woman behind Hilariously Infertile

 Tell us about your book

-Hilariously Infertile: One Woman’s Inappropriate Quest to Help Other Woman Laugh through Infertility – quite a mouthful of a title.
 My book is just my fertility story.
 Starting from marrying my husband, to trying to conceive on our own, to finding out that I’m infertile, to IUIs and IVF.
 It is raw, inappropriate, snarky, and hilarious.
 It is the way that real women talk when we’re at lunch or dinner with our true friends.

 Painful.
 Isolating.
 Confusing.

 Ha!
 Teaching and being a mom doesn’t leave much time for anything else, but I love pilates and riding horses on the weekends.
-I love doing handyman (handy-lady) projects around the house.
+And, I love doing handyman (handy-lady) projects around the house.
 When I have time, I like vegging out and watching TV, but that doesn’t happen very often anymore.

 I would tell them that they are not alone and that it is okay to need medical assistance to try to have a family.
-I would tell them to be their own self-advocate, whilst also not googling too much to make them crazy.
-I would tell them to read my book and come to my social media pages, because the infertility community is strong, powerful and helpful.
+I would tell them to be their own self-advocate, whilst also not googling so much that it makes them crazy.

 Want to receive more great articles like this every day?
 Subscribe to our mailing list